Dulwich Estate: History

 The foundation known as Alleyn's College of God's Gift was founded in 1619 by Edward Alleyn, a Shakespearian actor, for the purposes of educating poor scholars and providing accommodation for poor persons.
 These basic principles still exist today but on a much wider scale, embracing among the beneficiaries Dulwich College, James Allen's Girls' School, Alleyn's School, Central Foundation Schools, and St Saviour's & St Olave's Schools.

 Until 1882, one Board of Governors was responsible for both Educational and Estate administration.
 It was then decided to create a separate Board of Governors to administer the Estate and to be known as the Estate Governors.

 In the years following the Second World War with significant demand for new housing in London, the Estate commissioned hundreds of new homes within its boundary.
 Most of these were built by Wates Group and are in the Dulwich Wood conservation area.

 In 1995, a major reorganisation of the historic Alleyn's College charity resulted in the reconstitution of The Dulwich Estate as an independent registered charity, and the other former constituents also became independent.

 As a registered charity, the Estate is bound to distribute its disposable income to its beneficiaries so that apart from the sums necessarily spent on estate management, it is not in itself wealthy.
-In the 2005-2006 financial year, the Estate distributed £5.49m from its income and £20m in capital to these beneficiaries.
+In the 2022-2023 financial year, the Estate distributed £5m from its income to these beneficiaries.